All posts

 Key Takeaways

-• Documentation gaps compound: missing substance records from year one undermine the position for the entire period, and retroactive documentation carries less weight.
+• Documentation gaps from year one compound.
+By year five, missing early records can undermine the entire position, and reconstructing them retroactively carries less weight.

 References